Urraween, Queensland: Education

 Yarrilee State School is a government primary (Prep-6) school for boys and girls at 15 Scrub Hill Road.
 In 2016, the school had an enrolment of 769 students with 54 teachers (50 equivalent full-time) and 33 non-teaching staff (21 equivalent full-time).
 In 2017, the school had an enrolment of 791 students with 55 teachers (51 full-time equivalent) and 34 non-teaching staff (22 full-time equivalent).
 It includes a special education program.

 St James Lutheran College is a private primary and secondary (Prep-12) school for boys and girls at 138-172 Pantlins Lane.
 In 2017, the school had an enrolment of 609 students with 43 teachers (41 full-time equivalent) and 34 non-teaching staff (26 full-time equivalent).

 Bayside Christian College Hervey Bay is a private primary and secondary (Prep-12) school at 171 Pantlins Lane.

-The nearest government seconday school is Hervey Bay State High School in neighbouring Pialba to the north.
+The nearest government secondary school is Hervey Bay State High School in neighbouring Pialba to the north.